giankdiluvi/giankdiluvi.github.io/yvr.md

 but here are some options that I have tried and liked:
 - Maruhachi.
 They have a chicken broth; probably my goto ramen around.
 Their veggie curry broth is good too.
-- Santouka Excelent pork broth, but their veggie option is not as good as Maruhachi.
+- Santouka.
+Excellent pork broth, but their veggie option is not as good as Maruhachi.
 - Tonkotsu.
 Also another great option, but lacking in veggie options.
 - Kintaro.
 Good ramen but more than anything *big* portions.
 - Danbo.
 Allegedly the best one in Vancouver, but in my experience it's just... good.
 There's almost always a line too, which in my opinion is not worth it.
 - Kinton at UBC.
-Surprisingly good ramen given that it's on campus (but noticeably worse than all the above.)
+Surprisingly good ramen given that it's on campus (but noticeably worse than all the above).

 **Sushi**.
 Sushi in Vancouver is incredibly good, and often the best bang for your buck cuisine around.
 My goto places:
 - Osaka.
 Their mix roll combo is huge and really good.
 Tons of good veggie options.
-- Big bang.
+- Big Bang.
 Probably one of my favorites around, although the veggie options are not that great.
 - Tom sushi.
 Considered by many one of the best in town.
 I think it's great but doesn't necesarilly stand out.